El Chavo del Ocho: Conflict with Villagrán and death of Valdés

-In 1978, Villagrán left the show to start his own with Quico, with the permission of Gómez Bolaños.
+In 1978, Carlos Villagrán permanently left the show to start his own with Quico, with the permission of Gómez Bolaños.
 Within some time, he felt that the character's rights were his and sued Gómez Bolaños.
 The results of the lawsuit were favorable to the show's creator.
 Later on, Villagrán admitted that his exit was due to jealousy and envy between his character and El Chavo.
-According to Vivar, Chespirito was accustomed to writing all the best jokes in the show for Quico, whom he knew was very popular with the audience.
+According to Édgar Vivar, Chespirito was accustomed to writing all the best jokes in the show for Quico, whom he knew was very popular with the audience.
 Regardless of his conflict with Chespirito, Villagrán recorded his last episodes with his cast mates in 1978 with typical normalcy.
-Once he abandoned El Chavo del Ocho, Villagrán wanted to use the character on another Televisa show.
+Once he permanently abandoned El Chavo del Ocho, Villagrán wanted to use the character on another Televisa show.
 Gómez Bolaños denied his consent because Villagrán denied his authorship in creating Quico.
 Due to this, Azcárraga Milmo opted to cancel the independent project for Quico.
 Regardless, Villagrán continued to use Quico's character in Venezuela in 1981 in the show Federrico.

 At that time, producers Valentín Pimstein and Fabián Arnaud asked Gómez Bolaños to write a script for an adapted film of El Chapulín Colorado or El Chavo del Ocho.
 Gómez Bolaños denied this request due to his belief that El Chavo was uniquely developed in the vecindad and, therefore, would find it hard to provide a new storyline that would be relevant to what has already been shown in the series.
 In its place, they produced El Chanfle, which used the same cast as El Chavo del Ocho.
-In this movie, Villagrán also appeared, even though he was distanced from his fellow cast mates.
+In this movie, Villagrán also appeared, even though he was much more distanced from his fellow cast mates.

-Valdés resigned from El Chavo afterward, in 1979, citing personal reasons.
+Ramón Valdés also temporarily resigned from El Chavo afterward, in 1979, citing personal reasons.
 Because of this, Chespirito hired Raúl Chato Padilla to integrate into the vecindad in 1980, but Chespirito did not want to replace Don Ramón.
-Instead, Padilla would play a brand-new character named Jaimito el Cartero, who served as Don Ramón's stand-in in various ways.
-Although Valdés returned to the cast in 1981, he made his television series debut with Villagrán in Federrico in 1982.
+Instead, Raúl Padilla would play a brand-new character named Jaimito el Cartero, who served as Don Ramón's stand-in in various ways.
+Although Valdés temporarily returned to the cast in 1981, he made his television series debut with Villagrán in Federrico in 1982.
 He collaborated with him again in ¡Ah qué Kiko!, which debuted six years later in 1988.
 Valdés was diagnosed with stomach cancer at this period, which put his health at risk.
 He died on August 9 of that year.